-2500 ft of buffer impact X 0.046 credits per ft X 2.5 factor for off-site = 287.5 stream credits = 288 stream credits
+2500 ft^2 of buffer impact X 0.046 credits per ft^2 X 2.5 factor for off-site = 287.5 stream credits = 288 stream credits

 To encourage the use of USACE mitigation banks in close proximity to the buffer encroachment, if the applicant purchases credits from a mitigation bank in the same 12-digit HUC, a "in-watershed" multiplier of 0.9 will be placed on the number of stream credits needed to serve as mitigation for the proposed buffer impact.
 However, if the applicant purchases credits outside the 12-digit HUC, but within the larger 8-digit HUC, an "in-basin" multiplier of 1.0 will be placed on the number of steam credits needed to serve as mitigation for the proposed buffer impact.
-If the applicant purchases credits outside the 8-digit HUC, but within the Primary Service Area (PSA)/Secondary Service Area (SSA) serving the 8-digit HUC, an "out of basin" multiplier of 1.1 will be placed on the number of stream credits needed to serve as mitigation for the proposed on the number of stream credits needed to serve as more the service Area (PSA)/Secondary Service Area (SSA) serving the 8-digit HUC, an "out of basin" multiplier of 1.1 will be placed on the number of stream credits needed to serve as mitigation for the proposed buffer impact.
+If the applicant purchases credits outside the 8-digit HUC, but within the Primary Service Area (PSA)/Secondary Service Area (SSA) serving the 8-digit HUC, an "out of basin" multiplier of 1.1 will be placed on the number of stream credits needed to serve as mitigation for the proposed buffer impact.

-2500 ft of buffer impact X 0.046 credits per ft X 2.5 factor for off-site = 287.5 stream credits
+2500 ft2 of impact X 0.046 credits per ft2 X 2.5 factor for off-site = 287.5 stream credits